 Cons:

-• Poor privacy & security
+• Poor privacy and security

 • Limited control over backups

 All three of the big cloud storage providers — Google Drive, OneDrive and Dropbox — are great options for backing up your NAS drive.
-Of these three, Google Drive is best suited to a NAS backup, thanks to its larger plans.
+Of the three, Google Drive is best suited to a NAS backup, thanks to its larger plans.

 With any of the big three providers, you’ll have to deal with security concerns and limited feature sets.
 However, they also have great customer support and solid mobile apps, so it’s easy to back up Android mobile devices with Google Drive.